Categories

 I don’t know a lot of details, but my dad was twelve years old when his father unexpectedly passed away.
 I can’t imagine what it’s like to lose a parent when you’re that young.
 My daughters were nine and twelve when their mother passed away.
 It can be a severe, confusing, dark storm.
 God will bring you through, but there are wounds and there are scars.

 I remember my mom saying that losing a parent in no way compares to the heartbreak and emptiness of losing a spouse.
 She was right.
 But that doesn’t make the death of a parent any easier.
 My sorrow was heavy and harsh even though my dad lived a full life and was looking forward to heaven.
 You’re never ready to lose your parents.
-It’s tragic when they die at a young age, but it doesn’t matter when it happens.
-You aren’t ready whether you’re twelve years old or forty-eight years old.
+It’s tragic when they die at a young age, but it doesn’t matter when it happens, you aren’t ready whether you’re twelve years old or forty-eight years old.
 And it makes no difference if they are forty-seven or eighty-three.

 3. How often do you miss your parents?